8 Effective Methods To Help You Lose Fat In Your Face

 Excess sodium consumption gives you a puffy face and bloated appearance by promoting fluid retention[2] especially if you are sensitive to salt intake.

-Processed foods probably contribute most to your sodium intake.
+Processed foods probably contribute the most to your sodium intake.
 If you want to reduce your sodium intake you could start by cutting down on processed foods and snacks.

 Eat More Fiber